Why You Should Get a Summer Camp TEFL Job

 Czech Republic

 It can get pretty chilly in the Czech Republic in the winter months so it’s the perfect time to pile on the layers and head out to the fairy tale Christmas markets in Prague and beyond.
-At the end of an fun-filled day of TEFLing, what could be better than sipping on some delicious local svarene vino (mulled wine) to keep you toasty warm?
+At the end of a fun-filled day of TEFLing, what could be better than sipping on some delicious local svarene vino (mulled wine) to keep you toasty warm?
 Plus, you can get your fill of retail therapy while having a wander around the cute little festive stalls with your fellow teachers/roommates.

 Christmas markets